chrisant996/clink/docs/clink.md

 By default, pressing <kbd>Tab</kbd> performs completion the same way that bash does on Unix and Linux.
 When you press <kbd>Tab</kbd>, Clink finds matches for how to complete the word at the cursor.
 It automatically inserts the longest common prefix shared by the possible completions.
 If you press <kbd>Tab</kbd> again, it also lists the possible completions.

-If you install Clink with "Use enhanced defaults" or if you set <code><a href="#default_bindings">clink.default_bindings</a></code> to use "windows" defaults, then pressing <kbd>Tab</kbd> cycles through the possible completions, replacing the word with the next possible completion each time.
+If you install Clink with "Use enhanced defaults" or if you set [`clink.default_bindings`](#clink_default_bindings) to use "windows" defaults, then pressing <kbd>Tab</kbd> cycles through the possible completions, replacing the word with the next possible completion each time.

 Pressing <kbd>Ctrl</kbd>-<kbd>Space</kbd> shows an interactive list of possible completions.
 You can use the arrow keys to choose which completion to insert, and you can type to filter the list.  <kbd>Enter</kbd> inserts the selected completion, or <kbd>Space</kbd> inserts the selected completion and makes sure a space follows it to allow typing a next argument.

 The first word of each command line is the command or program to execute, or a file to open.
 By default, Clink provides completions for the first word based on all executable programs on the system PATH and the current directory, but not non-executable files.
-You can turn off executable completion by running `clink set exec.enable false`, or you can adjust its behavior by changing the various `exec.*` settings (see [Clink Settings](#clink-settings) for more information about them).
+You can turn off executable completion by running <code>clink set <a href="#exec_enable">exec.enable</a> false</code>, or you can adjust its behavior by changing the various [`exec.*`](#exec.aliases) settings.

 See [Completion Commands](#completion-commands) and [Clink Commands](#clink-commands) for more available completion commands.